deathworlders/online/content/books/deathworlders/chapter-47-fallout.md

 In fact, not a lot of sleeping happened at first.
 Yan lay there with a head full of thoughts for some time, listening idly as Raven taught Vemik the names of the stars.
 He had to admit, he liked that the humans had named some of them after a great hunter.

 His bedroll was warm and comfortable though.
-In the end, his thoughts drifted away, and so did he.
+In the end, his thoughts drifted off, and so did he.
 ___

 **Date Point: 15y6m3d AV**